Plumsail/helpdesk-docs/Online/Getting Started/Quick HelpDesk configuration.rst

 Place widget for requesters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 HelpDesk Widget is a tool for requesters for managing their tickets.
-This widget helps you to provide support exactly where it is needed — widget can be added either on your SharePoint site or any external site.
-How to do that you can find out `here`_.
+This widget helps you to
+provide support exactly where it is needed — widget can be added either on your SharePoint
+site or any external site.
+Click `here`_ to ream more.
 Notice that adding a widget is optional.

 .. _Forward messages from your support mailbox: #forwarding